Wyrkx/tp/docs/UserGuide.md

 **Constraints:**
 * For `STUDENT_NAME`, capitalization (e.g. `jOhN DoE`) or extra/leading/trailing spaces does not affect the value (e.g. `John     Doe`).
 The NAME should not have special characters (e.g. `#`, `@`, `!` etc.).
 * For `PHONE_NUMBER`, the input must be an 8-digit number
-* For `EDUCATION_LEVEL`, the input must not contain special characters
+* For `EDUCATION_LEVEL`, the input must not contain special characters.
+* For `EMAIL`, the input must consist of the username and the domain name of the email service provider.
+  * Format: `username@domain.com`
 * For `SUBJECT-GRADE`, the input must not contain special characters.
   * Note: `SUBJECT` refers to the subject the student is receiving tuition for, while `GRADE` refers to the grade the student obtained for their most recent test on that subject.
   * E.g. `math-B` indicates that the student is receiving tuition for Mathematics, and obtained a B grade for their most recent test for Mathematics.